-- 11. Normally, you must make your complaint within six months of: - the event you want to complain about; or - finding out that you have a reason to complain. - 12.
+- within six months of when you first knew of the problem; or - within two months of receiving your stage 1 response (if this is later). - 12.
 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.